 There you’ll see a list of every app that you’ve installed on your Android device.
 Once you’ve found the right app, click on it to return to the main menu.

 Launch On Boot includes a button to test your settings.
 However, I find the best way to test it is to physically restart your Android device.

 If you’ve configured everything correctly, you should see the familiar Kodi splash screen right after your device boots up.

 Method #2: AutoStart No-Root

-When I was trying to figure out how to autostart Kodi on my own Android devices, AutoStart No-Root was one of the most popular tools recommended.
+I did a lot of research to try to figure out how to autostart Kodi on my own Android devices.
+AutoStart No-Root was one of the most popular tools recommended.